 Miles and Points: a form of currency that airlines, hotels, and banks offer in return for loyalty (Also called Avios or whatever the company wants to call them.
 Regardless of the name – this is what you earn and can redeem travel.)

-Metal: in context refers to the actual operating airline -- the name painted on the side of the plane.
+Metal: in context, refers to the actual operating airline—the name painted on the side of the plane.

-Open Jaw: this is when you book a flight from Point A to Point B, but then return to Point A from a totally separate Point C. Looks like this (LHR - CDG, AMS - LHR):
+Open Jaw: when you book a flight from Point A to Point B, but then return to Point A from a totally separate Point C. Looks like this (LHR - CDG, AMS - LHR):

 Positioning Flight: a short (or cheap) flight you take to set yourself up for a larger journey, usually saving money and/or points and miles in the process.